 Photo from The Journal.
 (Source.)

 An issue with their removal was public perception.
 With the NPS instructions of shooting these dopey eared, loveable animals in the throat, the public outcry was significant.
 An alternate and more expensive eradication plan was put in place after significant pressure and lawsuits: Trapping and flying them out of the canyon.
-Financed by the aptly named organization “The Fund for Animals” the burros were either found and helicoptered out at their location, or floated down river on a J-Rig down to Diamond Creek and then driven out of the canyon.
+Financed by the aptly named organization “The Fund for Animals” the burros were found and either helicoptered out at their location or floated down river on a J-Rig down to Diamond Creek and then driven out of the canyon.

 - Adorable Annihilators: How Burros Became Grand Canyon National Park’s Public Relations Nightmare.
 Author: Alysa Yoder.
 Link.

 - A happy ending to the saga of Grand Canyon burros.
 Author: Leon Lindsay.
 Link.

 - Burros a Burden in Grand Canyon.
 Author: Chris Kahn.
 Link.